hawrash/memory-game/README.md

  ##  Why I Chose This Game
 I enjoy games that test concentration and memory
 ##  Minimum Requirements
-- HTML,CSS (Flexbox layout)
+-HTML,CSS (Flexbox layout)
   A grid of face-down cards
-  Clear instructions somewhere on the screen
-- JavaScript (DOM, logic, event handling)
+  Clear instructions somewhere on the screen -JavaScript (DOM, logic, event handling)
 When the player clicks a cards, it flips and shows its image The player can flip two cards at a time
 If the two cards match, they stay face-up and can't be clicked again Once all card pairs are matched, display message in HTML like : "You win" or also "Play again"
 ## pseudocode
--Set up game board:Create an array of card objects (each image appears twice) Shuffle the card array
+1.Set up game board:Create an array of card objects (each image appears twice) Shuffle the card array
 For each card:
     Create a card element
     Add front and back faces
     Add click event listener to flip the card
     Append to the game board
--Track game state: flippedCards = []      // Max 2 cards at a time
+2.Track game state: flippedCards = []      // Max 2 cards at a time
 matchedCards = []      // Store matched cards
-isBusy = false          // Prevent interaction while checking -Card click logic:If is Busy or card already matched or flipped:
+isBusy = false          // Prevent interaction while checking 3.Card click logic:If is Busy or card already matched or flipped:
     return

 Flip the card